Fumbling through a cut glass vase

 and Burn Baby Burn

 - Two examples from Popotan, neither of which follow a romance gone sour, but they stay true to the general idea of the trope:

 - After she learns of Konami's death, Mai tries to burn the portrait she received from her in order to forget about her, but she is stopped by Mea.

-- In the same episode, it's revealed that Mea's previous household did the same to their house when they found that Shizuku was not able to give them a good explanation for their travels; she could not prevent this one.
+- It's revealed that Mea's previous household burned their house when they found that Shizuku was not able to give them a good explanation for their travels; she could not prevent this one.

 - Emma by Jane Austen: Harriet Smith throws her rather pathetic mementos of Mr Elton into a fire after having shown them to Emma, her friend she looks up to.
 They were not exactly a couple, but Harriet had been in love with him.